shawnmckinney/py-fortress-sample/README.md

 # py-fortress-sample README

-QUICKSTART for py-fortress Role-Based Access Control.
-Contains instructions to get an LDAP server up, install py-fortress and run a test program demonstrating RBAC API usage.
+This installs py-fortress and runs a simple test program of how the RBAC API works.
 ______________________________________________________________________________
 ## Prerequisites